sanjaycodeclouds/docker-node-environment/README.md

 # Step 4:
 #   Pushing code to the developer branch
-#   Switch to the Main Branch, merge developer here
+#   Switch to the Main Branch, merge developer branch here